 Yeah.
-And since I've got your attention, I got some other questions as well, if I may.
-Phil's going back to that two-part scan, he asked what the cost of the two-part scan is?
+And since I got your attention, I got some other questions as well, if I may.
+Yeah.
+Phil's going back to that two parts scan.
+He said he asked what the cost of the two part scan is.

 Okay.
-So again, depends on the centre but normally, you'll get a discount for the two part versus the one part.
-It does vary, they won't be paying double, he'll pay something like 75% of the second part.
+So again, depends on the sensor.
+And but normally, you'll get a discount for the two part versus the one part.
+So you know, it does vary, and you won't, they won't be paying double.
+Okay, something like, you know, like 75% of the second part.

-And related to that, somebody called Bamboo is saying, if they actually specify, they want to see C1, will that be sufficient?
+And related to that, somebody called bamboo is saying, if they actually specify they want to see see one, will that be sufficient?
 Will that be enough?
-Will they just do a shifted segment?
+Will they just Well, I shifted segment.

-Sorry, if you just wanted to see C1?
+So if you just wanted to see see one?

-Sorry, if he highlighted that the problem, he expected to find was at C1.
-Would they just move their scan upwards a little bit and do a single scan?
+I sorry?
+Well, if he highlighted that the problem he expected to find was let's see one.
+Yeah, they just move their scan upwards a little bit and do a single scan.